ABOUT US

 OUR MISSION

-To ignite a movement of PowerBuilders—women equipped with the tools, capital, and confidence to design and drive their own water, food, and finance systems.
+To ignite a movement of PowerBuilders—women equipped with the tools, capital, and confidence to design, build and drive their own water, food, and finance systems.

 IT STARTED WITH A BOLD IDEA